aaliyari/DennisLabRotation/labNotebook.md

             Expected result: should amplify!
             Observed result: they did!

-- [x] 3) Do one primer-free PCR for control
+- [x] 3) Do template-free PCRs for control

             Expected result: nothing should amplify!
             Observed result: nothing amplified!

-- [x] 4) PCR uni-directional primers for each enhancer-promoter pair using Aarthi's Hi-C Libary:
+- [x] 4) PCR uni-directional primers for each enhancer-promoter pair using Aarthi's 3C Libary:

             Expected result: should see some amplification
-            Observed result: TBD
+            Observed result: nothing amplified :(

 ### Primer Design